 Filming with a UAV offers a unique opportunity to appreciate and capture our sites from a whole new point of view.
 When revealed from above, it becomes apparent just how magnificent some of the shapes and designs of the properties under our care really are.
-For example the magnificent Caerlaverock Castle and its triangular layout that can only be fully appreciated from above.
-Or Blackness Castle, said to be the ship that never sailed, from the air you can see just how much this stone marvel looks as though it is about to launch itself into the sea.
+For example:

-As much as we welcome the opportunity for our sites to be captured in photography and film in this way, as UAVs become more popular and more widely used, Historic Environment Scotland also has a duty of care to protect our monuments and ensure the safety of those who visit them.
+We welcome the opportunity for our sites to be captured, however as UAVs become more popular and more widely used, we also have a duty of care to protect our historic monuments and ensure the safety of visitors and staff.

 For this reason anyone who wishes to operate a UAV on property under the care of HES must obtain prior consent.
 Please carefully read our drone guidance for information on drone usage at our sites before submitting an application form:

 The length of the application process will depend on a variety of factors: the pilot’s preparation of the drone flight (outlined in our guidance), site staff availability, the requirements of the historic site in question, and the complexity of the request.

 Although our team will endeavour to turn around an application as quickly as possible, all drone pilots should allow for up to 10 working days (or longer for more complicated application requests).

 To start the process, a filming/photography online application form must be submitted in advance: